What is the Corporate Transparency Act? How does the CTA Affect My Business?

 3. Who can help provide guidance on this topic?

-What information should I gather for this new filing?
+What information should I gather for the BOI filing?

-We expect the FinCEN.gov/boi site to ask for the following information about the business:
+The FinCEN.gov/boi site will ask for the following information about your business:

 Full legal name, any trade or doing business name, US address of its principal place of business or street address of the primary location in the US where it conducts business, jurisdiction of formation and registration (if applicable), and taxpayer identification number (EIN).

-We expect the FinCEN.gov/boi site to ask for the following information about each business owner and company applicant:
+The FinCEN.gov/boi site will ask for the following information about each business owner and company applicant:

 Full legal name and date of birth of the individual, current address, unique identifying number (such as from a passport), and an image of the identifying document.